underworldcode/UWGeodynamics/docs/readthedocs/src/UserGuide.rst

 Visualization
 --------------

-*glucifer* can be used to plot the fields produced by *Underworld* / *UWGeodynamics*.
-The module is a wrapper around Lavavu_ and is readily available from Underworld.
+We provide access to a wrapper around Lavavu_ , readily available from Underworld.

-It can be imported as follow
+The visualisation module can be imported as follow

 .. code:: python

-   >>> import glucifer
+   >>> from UWGeodynamics import visualisation as vis

 .. warning::

-   Although many plotting modules are available, we strongly encourage people to use *glucifer*.
+   Although many plotting modules are available, we strongly encourage people to use the *visualisation* module.
 It integrates very well inside the Jupyter_ notebook, is parallel safe, and can take Underworld function as arguments.

 .. warning::

    We provide some basic examples.
-Look at the glucifer_ documentation for more details.
+Look at the Lavavu_ documentation for more details.

 Simple examples: